Received A Summons?

-- Check-in begins at 8:30 AM.
-Jury staff collect the top part of your summons for input purposes and answer any questions you may have.
+- Check-in begins at 8:30 a.m.
 It is important to check in so you will receive credit for the day.

 - A brochure is provided in the jury assembly room to help you familiarize yourself with the requirements of jury service and to find out what will happen today.
 Click Here for an online preview of the brochure.

 - Free wireless internet access is available.

 - Magazines are available in the jury assembly room.
 They are donated items so may not be your preferred materials.
 Bring your favorite book or jigsaw puzzle to work on if you like.

 - Restroom facilities are located outside the jury assembly room.

 - At approximately 8:45 AM, a jury staff member will welcome all jurors and provide a brief orientation followed by a video.
 Click Here for a preview of the orientation video.